rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 It is possible to pause reconciliation for a RabbitMQ instance: this will prevent the cluster operator from watching and updating the instance.
 To do so, set a special label "rabbitmq.com/pauseReconciliation=true" on your RabbitmqCluster.

 This feature can be used if you wish to upgrade to a new version of the cluster operator but do not wish for the operator to start updating some of your RabbitmqCluster.
-Please be aware that pausing reconciliation means that the operator will not watch this RabbitmqCluster until the special label is removed.
+Please be aware pausing reconciliation means that the operator will not watch this RabbitmqCluster until the special label is removed.
 Any updates to the paused RabbitmqCluster will be ignored by the operator and if you accidentally delete a child resource of the RabbitmqCluster (e.g. the Stateful Set or Service object), deleted object won't be recreated automatically.
 We do not recommend using this feature unless absolutely necessary.

 To pause reconciliation, set the label by running: